steph-xue/auctions/README.md

 # Auctions Project
-The commerce project allows the user to view and create new auction listings, as well as bid for auctions in a web-based auction application.
+The auctions project allows the user to view and create new auction listings, as well as bid for auctions in a web-based auction application.

 &nbsp;